Analysis Of The Love Song Of J Alfred Prufrock

 • The Yellow Fog: This recurring image represents the moral and spiritual decay of the modern world.
 The yellow fog is suffocating and oppressive, obscuring clarity and symbolizing the pollution of modern life.

 • The Mermaids: Prufrock's fantasy of the mermaids singing to him represents his longing for escape and fulfillment.
-However, he ultimately realizes that he is unworthy of their attention, highlighting his feelings of inadequacy.
+On the flip side, he ultimately realizes that he is unworthy of their attention, highlighting his feelings of inadequacy.
 When he says, "I do not think that they will sing to me," it is a painful acknowledgement of his own perceived lack of worth.

 • The Coffee Spoons: These seemingly mundane objects symbolize the triviality and superficiality of modern social life.
 Prufrock's obsession with measuring out his life "with coffee spoons" suggests a life consumed by routine and lacking in genuine connection.